Sleepytale Logo

 He visits the onions.

-Hello, onions, says Mimo.
+Hello, onions, he says.

 You look like sleepy moons.